Home automation has always been a topic of interest for me. In late 2011 I

 Electronic Supply was opened by the staff of the defunct Gateway Electronics.
 They are located

 off of Clairmont Mesa Blvd.
 They started the business by acquiring most of the inventory of Gateway Electronics.
 The inventory primarily consists of surplus parts and gadgets.
 Towards the end Gateway was a real dump (to put it politely).
 Let's hope San Diego Electronic Supply cleans it up and turns it into a nice place to shop at.
-07/16/2011 UPDATE: their web page is back online, it turns out they moved.

 - Murphy's Surplus

 isn't really an electronics store, but is a surplus place thriving

 primarily off of military surplus.
 It offers lots of treasures for the

 - Surplus Depot - (used to be Industrial